Get,

 There are certain situations where practicing Pawanamuktasana might be risky.
 They are:

-• Those who have injuries in the abdominal area or hernia (where an internal organ is pushed out to the exterior due to a weak area in the muscle or tissue) must avoid practising Pawanamuktasana as this asana increases the abdominal pressure.7
+• Those who have injuries in the abdominal area or hernia (where an internal organ is pushed out to the exterior due to a weak area in the muscle or tissue) must avoid practicing Pawanamuktasana as this asana increases the abdominal pressure.7

 • Women who are pregnant must not perform this asana as it increases abdominal pressure, leading to complications.7